Wild Rice Pilaf with Snap Peas and Almonds

 Instructions

-- Meanwhile, in a saucepan or skillet, add 1-teaspoon butter, parsley, snap peas and almonds.
-Add crushed red peppers if using.
-Cook for 3 – 5 minutes until peas are halfway cooked.
+- Meanwhile, in a separate saucepan or skillet, heat 1 teaspoon of butter over medium heat.
+Add the snap peas and almonds.
+Cook, stirring occasionally, until the peas are halfway cooked, about 3-5 minutes.
 Remove from the heat and set aside.

-- Fluff the rice with a fork.
-Stir in the almonds and snap peas mixture.
+- Once the rice is cooked, fluff it with a fork.
+Stir in the almond and snap pea mixture.
 Transfer the pilaf to a bowl or platter and serve immediately.

 Notes